rusito-23/simpsons-characters-class/README.md

-# Le Simpson
-## Simpsons character classification
+# Simpsons character classification

-The main goal of this project is to achieve Simpsons character classification using a CNN written using the Keras framework.
+Using Keras with Tensorflow backend.

-### Model
+## Model

 The model is a simple Convolutional Neural Network with the following structure: